Outpatient Specialty Groups

 Anger Management and Assertive Communication

 Anger is often the default emotion accepted by society.
 Anger is not an unhealthy emotion; it is how you respond to your anger that can sometimes be unhealthy.
 This group focuses on changing unhealthy anger responses; recognize triggers for anger and healthy anger management.
-Assertiveness is a skill that is taught in this group to help alleviate resentment, bitterness, and anger.
+Assertiveness is a skill taught in this group to help alleviate resentment, bitterness, and anger.